 The concepts of convoy and swarm patterns are similar to traveling companion.
-The major differences are about the discovery algorithms.
-The convoy algorithm needs to scan the entire trajectory into memory to make trajectory simplification, and the system also needs to load the whole dataset into memory to search for swarms.
-Hence it is impractical to use them in a data stream environment.
-In addition, the swarm pattern is a frequent itemset-based concept.
-Since it is difficult to detect large size frequent itemsets [36], the swarm pattern has limited applicability for datasets with large scale objects.
+However, the convoy mining algorithm needs to scan the entire trajectory into memory to make trajectory simplification, and the system also needs to load the whole dataset into memory to search for swarms.
+It is impractical to use such method in a data stream environment.
+The swarm pattern is a frequent itemset-based concept.
+Since it is difficult to detect large size frequent itemsets [Zhu et al. 2007], the swarm pattern has limited applicability for datasets with large scale objects.
+The major advantage of companion discovery technique is about the discovery efficiency.
+The buddy-based method can discover the companions of arbitrary shapes an order of magnitude faster.
+Hence it is a feasible method to be applied in the data stream scenarios of huge amount of trajectories.